 The Agulhas Plain is a renowned birding destination.

-According to the Agulhas Plains Birding Project, the Plain is home to more than 250 species – as recorded on the project list to date.
-And this list is continuously growing.
+According to the Agulhas Plains Birding Project, the Plain is home to more than 300 species – as recorded on the project list.
+And every year more species are added.

 You are here: BIRDING